Peter Stone (Chicago Justice and Law & Order: Special Victims Unit): Law & Order: Special Victims Unit (2018–19)

 In the season 20 premiere "Man Up", it is revealed that Stone has been drinking heavily and having anonymous sex with various women to numb the pain of Pamela's death, for which he feels responsible.
 He also turns down Benson's offer to talk about his feelings about this, despite her trying to be there for him.

 In "Mea Culpa", Stone is accused of rape by a woman named Sarah Kent (Alexandra Breckenridge).
 He asks Benson to investigate the accusation and she arrests him after only questioning Kent, although Kent has no memory of a rape actually occurring and is unwilling to press charges.
 Stone is released on his own recognizance after being arraigned.
 He is later held hostage by Sarah's husband Gary (Kevin Kane) but he is able to talk Gary into turning over the gun and surrendering to police.
 Stone refuses to press charges against him.
 It is soon discovered that Stone's friend Reggie Gregg (Austin Peck) was the actual rapist.
 Benson arrests Gregg for rape, resulting in the charges against Stone being dropped.

-The episode "Dear Ben" concerns a cold case which Stone's late father had worked on regarding a serial rapist who calls himself "Infinity".
+The episode "Dear Ben" concerns a cold case that Stone's late father had worked on regarding a serial rapist who calls himself "Infinity".
 Stone later takes up the case and successfully brings the rapist to justice.

 In "Endgame", Stone prosecutes serial rapist Rob Miller (Titus Welliver) for sexually assaulting defense attorney Nikki Staines (Callie Thorne), but the case is weak.
 When Miller threatens Benson and her adopted son Noah, Stone decides to stage a prosecution based on fake charges designed to get Miller to admit to what he had done, with Staines’ help.
-The ruse works; even though Stone’s plan is exposed in court, it angers Miller enough that he inadvertently admits to assaulting Staines.
+The ruse works; even though Stone's plan is exposed in court, it angers Miller enough that he inadvertently admits to assaulting Staines.
 Stone then tells Benson that he is leaving the SVU bureau because she "became more important to him than the case he was trying," that he lost perspective, and, while he does not regret it, he cannot risk it happening again.